-Vandalism…which means to damage property without the owner's permission…is illegal in Nevada.
+Vandalism -- which means to damage or destroy property without the owner's permission -- is illegal in Nevada.
 Vandalism laws apply to both public and private property.
 It does not matter whether the property is real estate, vehicles, or personal belongings.
 Vandalism also goes by the name “malicious mischief” or “malicious destruction of property.”1

 Nevada Vandalism Defenses: